E. E. Cummings: Poetry

+Cummings included ethnic slurs in his writing, which proved controversial.
+In his 1950 collection Xaipe: Seventy-One Poems, Cummings published two poems containing words that caused outrage in some quarters.
+Friedman considered these two poems to be "condensed" and "cryptic" parables, "sparsely told", in which setting the use of such "inflammatory material" was likely to meet with reader misapprehension.
+Poet William Carlos Williams spoke out in his defense.

 Cummings biographer Catherine Reef notes of the controversy:

-William Carlos Williams spoke out in his defense.

 Plays

 During his lifetime, Cummings published four plays.
 HIM, a three-act play, was first produced in 1928 by the Provincetown Players in New York City.
 The production was directed by James Light.
 The play's main characters are "Him", a playwright, portrayed by William Johnstone, and "Me", his girlfriend, portrayed by Erin O'Brien-Moore.

 Cummings said of the unorthodox play:

 Anthropos, or the Future of Art is a short, one-act play that Cummings contributed to the anthology Whither, Whither or After Sex, What?
 A Symposium to End Symposium.
 The play consists of dialogue between Man, the main character, and three "infrahumans", or inferior beings.
 The word anthropos is the Greek word for "man", in the sense of "mankind".

 Tom, A Ballet is a ballet based on Uncle Tom's Cabin.
 The ballet is detailed in a "synopsis" as well as descriptions of four "episodes", which were published by Cummings in 1935.
-It has never been performed.
+It remained unperformed until 2015.

-Santa Claus: A Morality was probably Cummings' most successful play.
+Santa Claus: A Morality was probably Cummings's most successful play.
 It is an allegorical Christmas fantasy presented in one act of five scenes.
 The play was inspired by his daughter Nancy, with whom he was reunited in 1946.
 It was first published in the Harvard College magazine, Wake.
 The play's main characters are Santa Claus, his family (Woman and Child), Death, and Mob.
 At the outset of the play, Santa Claus's family has disintegrated due to their lust for knowledge (Science).
 After a series of events, however, Santa Claus's faith in love and his rejection of the materialism and disappointment he associates with Science are reaffirmed, and he is reunited with Woman and Child.